Xhoenix/WebSecurityAcademyLabs/OS command injection/Lab 3: Blind OS command injection with output redirection/README.md

 ![image](https://user-images.githubusercontent.com/86168235/128371851-b4529350-9144-4885-8834-6c1442400bfb.png)

 **Note**:- Alternatively, you can either spider the host or try to load a product and intercept the request that tries to load an image and modify that url to load our exploit file.
-But, as during information gathering phase one of the first things I do is run a directory scanner I'll come across the **image** url(and thus the filename param) before I find any command injection.
+But, as during information gathering phase one of the first things I do is run a directory scanner, I'll come across the **image** url(and thus the filename param) before I find any command injection.

 #### Optional